kirin-vn/lexer/README.md

         __emily, that was her username, with a single initial underscore.
         _(What kind of a username was that?)

+####  Body verse and outputted verse

+The plain, parenthetical, continuation, choice, and operation verses are collectively known as __*body verses*__.
+Plain, choice, and continuation verses are __*outputted verses*__ if they evaluate to a non-blank value when processed.

 ###  Block types:

 ####  Operation blocks